Not mere friendliness, but the forming of unusually strong and intimate bonds with non-related, non-romantically-involved partners.

 Mentioned elsewhere¶

-- In Aristotle’s Nicomachean Ethics, he devoted two of the ten books to the virtue of friendship: book 8 and book 9
+- In Aristotle’s Nicomachean Ethics, he devoted two of the ten books to the virtue of friendship: book 8 and book 9.
+See also Rhetoric II.4

 - Chapter 6 (“Wednesday”) of Thoreau’s A Week on the Concord and Merrimack Rivers includes an essay on Friendship.